DouwMarx/constitutional_sensitivities_of_preference_models/docs/index.md

 ### Sensitivities of different models to constitutional perturbations
 #### Mean effect sensitivity metric
-The results for mean effects sensitivity metric is shown below for the two models evaluated.
+The results for the mean effects sensitivity metric are shown below for the two models evaluated.
 Larger values indicate that the preference model is more sensitive to the given principle.
 Notice that the y-axis has been clipped to amplify the differences between the different principles.
-Although there are clear differences in the sensitivity indexes across different principles, the differences of sensitivities for different models for a given principle is not very large.
+Although there are clear differences in the sensitivity indexes across different principles, the differences in sensitivities for different models for a given principle are not very large.

 The similarity in sensitivity metrics is likely due to the fact that both models were trained on the same preference dataset by the same author.
-Nonetheless, the results suggest that the models have different sensitivities to the different constitutional principles and that the proposed method could be useful for identifying the principles that a given preference model is most sensitive to.
+Nonetheless, the results suggest that the models have different sensitivities to the different constitutional principles and that the proposed method could be useful for identifying the principles to which a given preference model is most sensitive.

 {% include compare_model_sensitivity_mean_effect.html %}